oracle-samples/oracle-db-examples/java/README.md

 We have just added the AoJ sub-repository for the Asynchronous Java Database Access (ADBA) over JDBC.

 ## JDBC
-Has the Basic Examples for JDBC and the Universal Connection code samples.
+Has the basic examples for JDBC and the Universal Connection Pool (UCP) code samples.
 ## OJVM
-Has code samples for Running Java in the database foreground process for in-place processing using the embedded JVM.
+Has code samples for running Java in the database foreground process for in-place processing using the embedded JVM.

 ## HRWebApp
 A complete end to end MVC application.